Restitutor/Moonkinator/README.md

 wrapper.py is a library for converting game.py into a generator which moonbot.py uses.

+### License
+AGPL3 applies to all code except game.py.
+You can keep that private for your own custom games. :)

 ### Special thanks to

 MoonGuyyy for the initial version.